Axiomatic Analysis of Medial Centrality Measures: Axiomatization of t-Random Walk Betweenness

 Building upon this, we show that if we add to a graph a new node $v$ with several edges $\{v,t\}$, then its centrality will be equal to its weight and centralities of nodes other than $t$ will not change (Lemma~\ref{lemma:pr:k_arrow_adjoin}).
 This operation, that we call \emph{new node technique}, is used frequently in the remainder of the proof.
 In particular, we use it to show that every node $v$ without incoming edges has centrality equal to its weight (Lemma~\ref{lemma:pr:siphon}).
 Furthermore, assuming such $v$ has $k$ outgoing edges, if we replace it with $k$ copies, each with one outgoing edge and weight $b(v)/k$, then the centralities of other nodes will not change (Lemma~\ref{lemma:pr:siphon_split}).

-In the next part of the proof, we show that on acyclic graphs the centrality is equal to t-PageRank.
-The proof proceeds by induction on the number of edges (Lemma~\ref{lemma:pr:long_arrow}--\ref{lemma:pr:dag}). \begin{itemize} \item If $|E| \le 2$, then the thesis follows from previous lemmas. \item If $|E| \ge 3$, but all edges ends in $t$, then this result follows from Locality. \end{itemize} Assume otherwise, i.e., $|E| \ge 3$ and there exists a node with incoming edges other than the target.
-Let $v$ be a node, other than $t$, such that all its incoming edges come from nodes without incoming edges.
+In the next part of the proof, we show that on acyclic graphs the centrality is equal to t-Random Walk Betweenness.
+The proof proceeds by induction on the number of edges (Lemmas~\ref{lemma:pr:long_arrow}--\ref{lemma:pr:dag}). \begin{itemize} \item If $|E| \le 1$, then the thesis follows from previous lemmas. \item If $|E| \ge 2$, but all edges ends in $t$, then this result follows from Locality. \item If $|E| = 2$, and not all edges ends in $t$, then we have: $G = (\{s,v,t\}, \{(s,v), (v,t)\})$.
+In such a case, centralities of $s$ and $v$ can be deduced by using Target Proxy and previous lemma concerning graph with only one edge.
+The centrality of $t$ can be obtained using Target Proxy, Edge Swap and Locality. \item If $|E| \ge 3$, but not all edges end in $t$, then there exists a node other than the target with incoming edges.
+Let $v$ be the topologically greatest node (first node in the topological order of nodes).
+Because it is topologically greatest, all its predecessors have no incoming edges.
 Now, we show that we can transform a graph in a way that the number of edges decreases, but the centrality of $v$ remains unchanged.
-This operation is described in Figure~\ref{fig:PR_DAG_induction}.
+This construction is described in Figure~\ref{fig:PR_DAG_induction}. \end{itemize}

 Acyclic graphs are the basis for the induction on the number of cycles which constitutes the top level of the proof.

-Assume that a graph contains some cycles.
+Now, assume that a graph contains some cycles.
 We can also assume that the target node does not have any outgoing edges, as otherwise they can be deleted without changing any centralities (Lemma~\ref{lemma:pr:no_target_outlet}).

-Let us discuss the inductive step of the induction on the number of cycles (Lemma~\ref{lemma:pr:determined}).
-Fix a node $v$ that belongs to at least one cycle.
+Let us discuss the inductive step of the induction on the number of cycles (Lemma~\ref{lemma:pr:determined}): Fix a node $v$ that belongs to at least one cycle.
 Using again the new node technique we add a node $v'$ with the same number of outgoing edges as $v$, all to $t$, and the weight equal to the centrality of $v$.
 Now, using Edge Swap, we swap all outgoing edges of $v$ with all outgoing edges of $v'$.
 In the new graph, nodes $v$ and $v'$ do not belong to any cycles, hence the number of cycles has decreased.

-This concludes the proof that axioms imply that the measure is t-PageRank for some $a \in [0,1]$.
-Now, if the measure satisfies Baseline 1-a, then $a<1$ so it is t-PageRank (Lemma~\ref{lemma:axioms_to_pr}).
-In turn, if it satisfies Baseline 1-1, then $a=1$ and we get t-Random Walk Betweenness (Lemma~\ref{lemma:axioms_to_rwb}).
+This concludes the proof. \end{proof}